Accelerating internal dimensions and nonzero positive cosmological constant

 where ${\hat d}_Q$ and ${\hat d}_B$ are defined by

 and similarly

-The set of equations from (10.40) to (10.42) allows for infinite numbers of solutions.
-A unique and the simplest solution that comes to our mind would be obtained by considering an ansatz
+The set of equations from (7.53) to (7.55) allows for infinite number of solutions.
+A unique and the most natural solution that comes to our mind from (7.53) and (7.54) would be obtained by considering an ansatz

 The solution satisfying this ansatz is

 with